iterative/dvc.org/static/docs/get-started/example-pipeline.md

 ### Expand to learn more about DVC internals

-By analyzing dependencies and <abbr>outputs</abbr> in DVC-files, we can generate a dependency graph: a series of commands DVC needs to execute. `dvc repro` does this in order to restore a pipeline and reproduce its intermediate or final results.
+By analyzing dependencies and outputs in DVC-files, we can generate a dependency
+graph: a series of commands DVC needs to execute. `dvc repro` does this in order to restore a pipeline and reproduce its intermediate or final results.

 `dvc pipeline show` helps to visualize pipelines (run it with `-c` option to see actual commands instead of DVC-files):